-21.1 Should a student be prevented by illness, or other circumstances, from completing the final assessed component of the programme, the board of examiners, having considered the relevant evidence (including medical certification) may make a recommendation that an Aegrotat award be made.
+- 21.1 Should a student be prevented by illness, or other circumstances, from completing the final assessed component of the programme, the board of examiners, having considered the relevant evidence (including medical certification) may make a recommendation that an Aegrotat award be made.
 Such exceptions are limited to students who are permanently unable to continue their studies and are registered for the final module that would complete a qualification, and have been assessed on at least part of the module.
-The board must be satisfied that the student's prior performance shows beyond reasonable doubt that they would have passed but for the illness, or other circumstances.

-21.2 Posthumous awards are permitted for all programmes.
-The classification for such awards is based on past performance and aligned to the closest exit award (which may include a classification).
-Recommended to The Open University's Module Results Approval and Qualifications Classification Panel (MRAQCP) for approval.
+The board must be satisfied that the student's prior performance shows beyond reasonable doubt that they would have passed but for the illness, or other circumstances. - 21.2 Posthumous awards are permitted for all programmes.
+The classification for such awards is based on past performance and is recommended to the Open University Ratification Panel for approval.